Databricks Asset Bundles resources

 runtime_engine String Determines the cluster's runtime engine, either STANDARD or PHOTON.

-single_user_name String Single user name if data_security_mode is SINGLE_USER
+single_user_name String Single user name if data*security_mode is SINGLE_USER.

 spark_conf Map An object containing a set of optional, user-specified Spark configuration key-value pairs.
 Users can also pass in a string of extra JVM options to the driver and the executors via spark.driver.extraJavaOptions and spark.executor.extraJavaOptions respectively.